PrimeTerra/PersonalWebsite.github.io/index.md

+## About Me

+I am a tech, finance, and most importantly, a data guy.
+I love to build on my strengths, but also double down on my weaknesses.

+Previously, I have worked as an actuarial research scholar at the Centre of Excellence in Population Ageing Research under the University of New South Wales.

+I have also worked as a technology intern within the fintech space.

+The data science space is something that excites me at the moment a

+## Projects

+- This personal website
+- Match prediction algorithm for mixed-martial arts (specifically for the Ultimate Fighting Championship)

+Irrelevant ->

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/PrimeTerra/PersonalWebsite.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.